aallgeier/ideal-polyhedra/README.md

+## Project Name
+Construction of Convex Ideal Polyhedra in Hyperbolic 3-Space

-## Abstract
+## Summary
-The purpose of this project is to provide a method to construct a convex ideal polyhedron in hyperbolic 3-space given a set of internal dihedral angles that belong to a unique convex ideal polyhedron up to isometry.
-Thorough constructions are done for hyperbolic polyhedra that have the same combinatorial structure as a cube or an octahedron.
+Provided a method to construct a convex ideal polyhedron (cube & octahedron) in hyperbolic 3-space given a set of internal dihedral angles. <br>

+Details can be found in SIP_AAllgeier (submitted for library archive).pdf.

 ## Generated ideal octahedron
 <p float="left">